hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250615594v1-wikimixqa-a-multimodal-benchmark-for-question-answering-over-tables-.md

 ---
 layout: default
-title: WikiMixQA: A Multimodal Benchmark for Question Answering over Tables and Charts
+title: "WikiMixQA: A Multimodal Benchmark for Question Answering over Tables and Charts"
 ---

 # WikiMixQA: A Multimodal Benchmark for Question Answering over Tables and Charts